ArvidHaggqvist/framework-30/README.md

     $sql = "SELECT field FROM tablename WHERE fieldname=:val";
     $result = $this->queryDb($sql, [':val'], ['correspondingValue']]);

 The $fetch parameter is used for specifying the way the results are fetched, see php.net documentation for pdo exexute fetch statements.
+The default value here is PDO::FETCH_BOTH.

 insert takes the same parameters and works in essentially the same way: